MAST: An Introduction, 2017

-At the beginning of the workshop, translators are assessed in their level of aptitude in several areas, including literacy, computer skills, knowledge of gateway language and Biblical background.
-Based on this assessment they are placed into teams.
+At the beginning of the workshop, translators are assessed in their level of aptitude in several areas, including literacy, computer skills, knowledge of gateway languages and Biblical background.
+Based on this assessment, they are placed into teams.

 The facilitators are not translators.
-Rather they are tasked with supporting the translators as they learn the 8-step process.
+Rather they are tasked with supporting the translators as they learn the eight-step process.
 Facilitators talk through barriers that might prevent translators from complying with the steps, pray over the project, offer tools or technical help when necessary, and maintain the organization of the project.
-Facilitators also observe qualities and gifts within the translation team and help to position translators within the project where their God given talents are the best fit.
+Facilitators also observe qualities and gifts within the translation team and help to position translators within the project where their God-given talents are the best fit.

 After the Workshop

 The projects are in the hands of the community at this point, with support from Wycliffe Associates available as needed.
 As already mentioned, the translators go home with a portion of Scripture, and the leaders have developed a plan for completing the New Testament.

 Finally, as the project progresses, follow-up support is offered, such as MAST theory training and quality checking workshops.
 Support is tailored to the specific needs of each community as requested by the leaders of the projects.

 MAST was developed out of a deep desire to see God’s Word translated quickly and clearly into the thousands of minority languages still waiting.
 Its success has been unprecedented.